ncredinburgh/JavaForSmallTeams/style/200_prefer_composition.md

 ### When to use implementation inheritance

-Anything that can be achieved with implementation inheritance can also be achieved using the combination of interface inheritance and composition.
+Almost anything that can be achieved with implementation inheritance can also be achieved using the combination of interface inheritance and composition.

 So when should implementation inheritance be used?